 (ii) is in accord with an agreement or understanding that someone will receive something of value in the event of a certain outcome.

 This definition paints a broad stroke and covers just about everything related to gambling.
-A careful reading of the text appears to make an exception for contests of skill but even that is up for date.
+A careful reading of the text appears to make an exception for contests of skill but even that is up for debate.
 As noted above, all major fantasy sites accept customers from Utah.
-On the other hand, the only major skill games betting site, WorldWinner.com, has opted to play it safe and restrict residents from playing real money games.

-Utah lawmakers continue the fight to this day.
-In March of 2014, Congressman Jason Chaffetz teamed up with Senator Lindsey Graham to introduce a bill titled Restoration of America’s Wire Act in an attempt to reverse a 2011 US Department of Justice ruling that declared the Wire Act only applies to online sports betting.
+To further illustrate Utah’s anti-gambling stance, we note that Congressman Jason Chaffetz teamed up with Senator Lindsey Graham to introduce a bill titled Restoration of America’s Wire Act in 2014 in an attempt to reverse a 2011 US Department of Justice ruling that declared the Wire Act only applies to online sports betting.

-Their motivation with this piece of legislation is to once again ban all online gambling and poker at the federal level.
+Their motivation with this piece of legislation was to once again ban all online gambling and poker at the federal level.
 The DOJ’s 2011 decision is what made it possible for states such as New Jersey and Nevada to legalize online poker and casino sites.
-The Restoration of America’s Wire Act would reverse the DOJs decision and kill the burgeoning online gambling industry in the United States.
+The Restoration of America’s Wire Act would have reversed the DOJs decision and kill the burgeoning online gambling industry in the United States.

-This goes to show that the state is still determined to maintain its fiercely anti-gambling stance.
-It will be a very long time before Utah even considers expanding its online betting options.
+The effort failed to yield results, but it goes to show that Utah is no friend to gambling in any form.
+It most likely be a long time before Utah seriously considers expanding its online betting options.